-"According to our evaluation, the occupations in which a degree in a technical or sci- entific subject forms the basis, have a very low percentage of women of 11 per cent.
-When female employees are involved in these male-dominated occupations, an above-average high remuneration structure is often the basis.
-This has a positive effect on the pay gap. "
+"According to our analysis, the occupations in which a degree in a technical or scientific subject forms the basis, a very small proportion of women 11 percent."
+When female employees prevail in these male-dominated occupations, is often based on a higher-than-average compensation structure has a positive effect on the pay gap. "

-That's why women are turning their backs on the industry
+That's why women turn their backs on the industry

 It also shows how difficult it is for the industry to make women overall.
 No wonder, then, that some well-educated computer scientists turn their backs on her - and then change back into typical women's occupations.

-Thus, in the ZEIT Two sisters were recently portrayed, both with a degree in computer engineering, who after a few years worked independently in consulting and development jobs - with a beauty institute.
+So were in the ZEIT Two sisters were recently portrayed, both with a degree in technical computer science, who after a few years became self-employed in consulting and development jobs - with a beauty institute.
 The reasons for the radical change are also mentioned in the article: The industry is too male-dominated and competitive.
 And the conclusion is: